In Utah neon underglow is regulated by Utah Code, Title 41: Motor Vehicles, Chapter 6a: Traffic Code, Part 16: Vehicle Equipment.

 To be safe (even on private property) we recommend avoiding red and blue colors altogether, and any combination of red, blue and white lights which may imitate an emergency vehicle.
 Furthermore, we strongly advise using any rotating or flashing lights.

-According to our contact from Utah Highway Patrol, unless the vehicle is on private property, off-road or being used for display purposes only, all underglow is illegal.
+According to our direct contact with Utah Highway Patrol, unless the vehicle is on private property, off-road or being used for display purposes only, all underglow is illegal.

 Utah vehicle lighting laws